RULE 2. TERMINOLOGY

 (q) Letter of Caution: a written caution or warning about past or future conduct issued when it is determined that no misconduct has been committed or that only minor misconduct not warranting the imposition of a sanction has been committed.
 A letter of caution may be issued by disciplinary counsel, an investigative panel or the Supreme Court.
 The issuance of a letter of caution is not a sanction under these rules and does not constitute a finding of misconduct.
 The fact that a letter of caution has been issued shall not be considered in a subsequent disciplinary proceeding against the judge unless the caution or warning contained in the letter of caution is relevant to the misconduct alleged in the proceedings.

 (r) Judge: anyone, whether or not a lawyer, who is an officer of the unified judicial system, and who is eligible to perform judicial functions, including an officer such as a magistrate, master-in-equity or special referee, is a judge within the meaning of these rules.
 This term includes a retired judge who has elected to be eligible for appointment under S.C.
-Code Ann. § 9-8-120 (Supp.
-2009).
-This term does not include arbitrators, mediators, or administrative law judges.
+Code Ann. § 9-8-120.
+For the limited purpose of disciplinary proceedings under S.C.
+Code Ann. § 1-23-560, this term shall also include judges of the Administrative Law Court.
+This term does not include arbitrators or mediators.

 (s) Misconduct: any conduct by a judge constituting grounds for discipline.
 See Rule 7(a).